quynhchristinavu/pquynhvu.github.io/content/posts/personal/2024-wrapup/_index.md

 <body>
 <p style="text-align: justify: 1em;">
-	I don't have to be everything to everyone and sacrifice my peace of mind to keep others happy; learning to set boundaries and put myself first without guilt was well worth it.
+	<em> Don't sacrifice your peace of mind to keep others happy.</em> Learning to set boundaries and put myself first without guilt was well worth it.
 </p>

 </body>
-Don't take unsolicited advice.
-Oftentimes the advice-givers either have a humongous sense of self or desire to keep you from achieving your full potential.

 <body>
 <p style="margin-left: 1em;">
+  <em> Don't take unsolicited advice.</em> Oftentimes the advice-givers either have a humongous sense of self or a desire to keep you from achieving your full potential.
 </p>
 </body>